-Transfer Any Film Formats and Audio Formats to USB/DVD/CD/MP3
+Transfer Any Film Formats and Audio Formats to USB/DVD/CD/MP4/MP3

-Convert Home Movies, 8mm, 9.5mm & 16mm Films to DVD/USB and Cassettes and Vinyl to CD/MP3
+Convert Home Movies, 8mm, 9.5mm & 16mm Films to MP4 USB/DVD and Cassettes and Vinyl to MP3/CD

 We are more than happy to offer free advice as to how best archive your old movie film or analogue tape to mp4 digital files or DVD as we understand that family history is worth preserving.

 Alternatively, come and pay us a visit at 86B David St, Hampton.

 Details: Standard 8mm, regular 8mm or double 8mm as it sometimes called came into being in the late 1930s and was popular through to the late 1970s.
-Prior to being shot and developed it was known as "double 8mm" was 25 ft in length and the film maker would expose one side of the film take the film out of the camera (using a black bag to avoid "fogging" the film) and expose the other side of the film and then send it to Kodak to process and the film would come back to owner as a 50 ft roll of film running approximately 4 minutes.
-STD 8mm film had a horizontal resolution of approximately 1500 lines and the ratio of grain to frame was quite large and was prone to under exposure.
-STD 8mm film was sold as silent stock but on occasions some avid film makers would apply a magnetic sound stripe post-filming.
+Prior to being shot and developed it was known as "double 8mm" was 25 ft in length and the filmmaker would expose one side of the film take the film out of the camera (using a black bag to avoid "fogging" the film) and expose the other side of the film and then send it to Kodak to process and the film would come back to the owner as a 50 ft roll of the film running approximately 4 minutes.
+STD 8mm film had a horizontal resolution of approximately 1500 lines and the ratio of grain to the frame was quite large and was prone to underexposure.
+STD 8mm film was sold as silent stock but on occasions, some avid filmmakers would apply a magnetic sound stripe post-filming.

-Cineclair Productions P/L. has extensive facilities to cater for all types of STD 8mm film, with an improved larger gate size giving you an extra 15% viewing area.
+Cineclair Productions P/L. has extensive facilities to cater to all types of STD 8mm film, with an improved larger gate size giving you an extra 15% viewing area.

-Details: Super 8mm, an improvement on STD 8mm with a larger frame size, but with smaller sprockets was established in the early 1960s provided better resolution and the ability to record sound on the film.
-Super 8mm cameras became more sophisticated lap dissolve, multiple frame rates and slow motion etc. Utitlizing the Elmo GS 1200 projector with a 200-watt halogen light source, we are able to provide transfers with faithful colour and detail compared to the original film.
+Details: Super 8mm, an improvement on STD 8mm with larger frame size, but with smaller sprockets was established in the early 1960s provided better resolution and the ability to record sound on the film.
+Super 8mm cameras became more sophisticated lap dissolve, multiple frame rates and slow motion etc. Utilizing the Elmo GS 1200 projector with a 200-watt halogen light source, we are able to provide transfers with faithful colour and detail compared to the original film.